Prince Stefan of Liechtenstein

-Prince Stefan Carl Manfred Alfred Alexander Joseph Maria of Liechtenstein (born 14 November 1961) is Liechtenstein's Ambassador Extraordinary and Plenipotentiary to the Holy See and former Ambassador to Germany and Switzerland.
+Prince Stefan of Liechtenstein (Stefan Carl Manfred Alfred Alexander Joseph Maria; born 14 November 1961) is a Liechtenstein diplomat and member of the princely family.
+He has served as Liechtenstein's Ambassador Extraordinary and Plenipotentiary to the Holy See since 2017.
+He formerly served as Liechtenstein's Ambassador to Germany from 2007 to 2017 and to Switzerland from 2001 to 2007.

 Personal life

 Prince Stefan was born in Klagenfurt, Austria, and grew up on the family estate in Rosegg, a Carinthian town close to the Slovenian border.
 His parents are Prince Alexander of Liechtenstein and Princess Josephine of Löwenstein-Wertheim-Rosenberg.
 Prince Stefan and his twin brother, the physician Prince Christian, are the elder two of the couple's three sons, the third one being Prince Emanuel.
 Prince Stefan belongs to the most junior extant line of the House of Liechtenstein, being descended from Prince Johann I Joseph's son Eduard Franz.
-His maternal uncle is Alois-Konstantin, 9th Prince of Löwenstein-Wertheim-Rosenberg, and he is distantly related to Liechtenstein's present sovereign, Prince Hans-Adam II.
+His maternal uncle is Alois-Konstantin, 9th Prince of Löwenstein-Wertheim-Rosenberg, and he is a fifth cousin-once removed of Liechtenstein's present sovereign, Prince Hans-Adam II.

 Prince Stefan entered a dynastic marriage with Countess Florentine of Thun and Hohenstein in Vienna on 18 June 1988.
 Prince Stefan and Princess Florentine have four children: Prince Lukas (b.
 1990), Prince Konrad (b.
-1992), Princess Anna (b.
+1992, m.
+Catalina de Biolley), Princess Anna (b.
 1994), and Princess Rita (b.
 1999).